mozilla-bteam/bmo/docs/en/rst/api/core/v1/github.rst

 * Make sure at the bottom that "Active" is checked on.
 * Save the webhook.

-Note: Past pull requests will not automatically get a link created in the bug unless an edit event occurs on those older pull requests at some point.
+Note: Past pull requests will not automatically get a link created in the bug.
 New pull requests should get the link automatically when the pull request is first created.

 Additional Note: The API endpoint looks at the pull request title for the bug id so make sure the title is formatted correctly to allow the bug id to be determined.
+Examples are, `Bug 1234:`, `Bug - 1234`, `bug 1234`, or `Bug 1234 - `.

 **Request**